William Brown (veterinarian): Personal life

-Brown was a vegetarian.
-He married Emily Stripp at Looe, Cornwall, on 31 May 1888.
+Brown married Emily Stripp at Looe, Cornwall, on 31 May 1888.
 They had two sons, Edgar and William.
-William was later the editor of The Veterinary Journal.
+William later became editor of The Veterinary Journal.

 On 28 June 1921, Brown was involved in a fatal motor accident in Taunton.
-Arthur Putman, 72, stepped into the road and was struck despite Brown's efforts to avoid him.
-A witness confirmed Brown was not at fault.
+Arthur Putman, aged 72, stepped into the road and was struck despite Brown's efforts to avoid him.
+A witness stated that Brown was not at fault.

-Death and legacy
+Death and commemoration

 Brown died from heart failure in his sleep on 27 September 1931.
 He had celebrated his 70th birthday that month and was attending a Quaker conference at Welwyn Garden City.
 On 1 October, he was cremated at Golders Green Crematorium and a memorial was held at Friends House on Euston Road.

-In December 1932, a new lodge of the Independent Order of Good Templars in Wiveliscombe was established as the William Brown Memorial Lodge, following a ceremony with visiting members and addresses on temperance.
+In December 1932, a new lodge of the Independent Order of Good Templars in Wiveliscombe was established as the William Brown Memorial Lodge following a ceremony with visiting members and addresses on temperance.